 The altar server assists the priest in the celebration of the liturgy during Mass.
 Servers carry the cross, the processional candle(s), hold the book for the priest celebrant when he is not at the altar, carry the incense and censer, assist the deacon in bringing vessels to the altar, wash the hands of the priest, assist the priest celebrant and deacon as needed.
-Contact person is Deacon Sam Adams email@example.com
+Contact person is Deacon Robert Falke at email@example.com

-Some Parishioners wash the purificators, coporal’s and altar cloths and towels that are used for Weekly and daily masses.
+Some Parishioners wash the purificators, corporal’s and altar cloths and towels that are used for Weekly and daily masses.
 There is also the opportunity to sew baptismal garments, altar linen or vestments.
 One of our members iron’s each of the altar server Albs.
-Contact Colleen Melchoir at 816-761-1608 or email: firstname.lastname@example.org
+Contact Colleen Melchior at 816-761-1608 or email: firstname.lastname@example.org

 This ministry volunteers provide either a baked or store bought birthday cake for those patients at Carrol Park Nursing Home on the patients actual birthday.
 Usually the cakes can be dropped off in the Parish Office and one of the staff members ensures the cake gets to the nursing home.